jzhzh/blog/source/_posts/netlify.md

 ### Insecure mixed content detected in

-You may notice that there is an alert of Netlify which said that **Insecure mixed content detected in**.
+You may note that there is an alert of Netlify which said that **Insecure mixed content detected in**.
 The reason for that is the configuration file sets `url` as `http` and `example.com`.

 So you need to modify the configuration file `_config.yml` of you blog.